Mohammad-Ali-Rauf/Shaan-e-Zaban/README.md

 ---

+### Why It Matters

+Urdu is the 10th most spoken language on Earth, yet has one of the weakest digital learning ecosystems.

+**Shaan-e-Zaban is the FIRST-EVER application to teach the standard version of Urdu in a systematic way — and to do so in its original writing script.**

+---

 ## Key Features

 - **Built Specifically for Urdu**: Unlike most platforms that group Urdu under Hindi, Shaan-e-Zaban is dedicated to Urdu learners — with attention to linguistic, script, and cultural integrity.